yash-yp/chaoss-workspace/templates/WG-README.md

 ### Background

-- History of the WG
+- History of the working group
 - Name changes in past (if any)
-- Any other relevant past information related to the WG
+- Any other relevant past information

 ## Participate